kalpeshmohanta/devsecops_netflix_clone/README.md

 ### Usage

-- After setting up the infrastructure and running the application, you can access the Netflix clone via the provided URL or localhost.
+- After setting up the infrastructure and running the application, you can access the Netflix clone via the provided URL in Dockerfile or localhost.

 ### Acknowledgments